Isaacdelly/Plutus/README.md

 If the wallet contains a balance, then the private key, public key, wallet address, and balance are saved to a text file `plutus.txt` on the user's hard drive.

 This program also utilizes multiprocessing through the `ThreadPool()`, `Process()`, and `pool.map()` functions.
-Multiprocessing maximizes the usage of your computer's cores, and consumes 100% of your computer's CPU.
+Multiprocessing maximizes the usage of your computer's cores, and consumes 100% of your computer's CPU to make the calculations faster.

 #